Research proposal writing guidance

 Sections of a Research Proposal

-It must be concise and descriptive in nature.
-It is recommendable to develop a title in terms of a functional relationship to help the readers to identify dependent and independent variables clearly.
+It must be concise and descriptive.
+It is recommendable to develop a title in terms of a functional relationship to identify dependent and independent variables clearly.
 Come up with a title that will help to grab the attention of your target audience.
 A title can encourage the readers to continue reading the other parts of your proposal.

 The section contains about 300 words and is a summary of the assignment.
 Write this part after completing the other sections of the research proposal.
 Some of the contents of the abstract include: